mcu-tools/mcuboot/boot/cypress/README.md

 **Building Solution**

-This folder contains make files infrastructure for building both MCUBoot Bootloader, CypressBootloader and sample SecureBlinkyApp and BlinkyApp applications used for Bootloader demo functionality.

-Instructions on how to build and upload Bootloader and sample image are located in `Readme.md` files in corresponding folders.

 Root directory for build is **boot/cypress.**

+This folder contains make files infrastructure for building both MCUBoot Bootloader and sample BlinkyApp application used for Bootloader demo functionality.

+Instructions on how to build and upload MCUBootApp bootloader application and sample user applocation are located in `Readme.md` files in corresponding folders.

 **Currently supported platforms:**

 * PSOC_062_2M - for MCUBoot, BlinkyApp;

-* PSOC_064_2M, PSOC_064_1M, PSOC_064_512K - for CypressBootloader, SecureBlinkyApp;

-* PSOC_062_2M, PSOC_064_2M, PSOC_064_1M, PSOC_064_512K - for BlinkyApp;

 **Build environment troubleshooting:**